Elfawi/Elfawi/README.md

 <h1 align="left">Hi 👋!
-My name is Mohamed and I'm a Front end Developer , from Egypt</h1>
+My name is Mohamed and I'm a Software Engineer specializing in Frontend Development , from Egypt</h1>

 ###